 No. Not everyone's a potential alcoholic.
 Most people can deal with it better than I can.
 Even as a teenager, I noticed that I drank differently than my friends did.
 They all stopped at one point, while I kept sliding deeper into it.

 *Murat's name was changed at his request.

-If you think you or someone you know is struggling with addiction, call the Substance Abuse and Mental Health Services Administration National Helpline.
-If you're a victim of domestic abuse, you can contact the National Domestic Violence Hotline.
+If you think you or someone around you is struggling with addiction, the NHS offers some possible helplines here.
+If you're a victim of domestic abuse, you can contact the National Domestic Violence Helpline.